julianbarg/CV/cv.md

 ::: {custom-style="Bibliography"}

-Barg, J., & Zbaracki, M. J. (2022).
+Barg, J., & Zbaracki, M. J. (2023).
 Enforcing silence.
-Climate Change and the Discourse on Keystone XL
+Climate Change and the Discourse on Keystone XL.
+Finishing touches for submission to *Academy of Management Journal*

 :::